Flag of Djibouti: Characteristics

-Specifically, this flag consists of two horizontal bands blue and green, and a white isosceles triangle located on the side of the pole.
+Specifically, this flag consists of two horizontal bands sky blue and green, and a white isosceles triangle located on the side of the pole.
 In the middle of the triangle, a red five-pointed star appears.

 The meaning of this flag is also found in the national anthem of Djibouti, with some differences:

 In the middle of the triangle, a red five-pointed star symbolizes national unity.

-Color

-Note: as there is no official standard, the below are approximations.

 Historical flags

 The following are the flags historically used in the territory of present-day Djibouti: